lwvmobile/m17-net-bot/README.md

 To run m17-net-bot with the recommended setup, run `./m17-net-bot ../samples/config.txt`

+Be sure to activate your venv with piper in it before running the bot, if closing and opening a new terminal, etc.
+`source piper1/bin/activate`

 Alternatively, for low powered hardware devices (Raspberry Pi, Old Computers, etc) using espeak instead of piper may perform much better with less impact and time on encoding TTS.
 To build for a lower powered devices, run:

 ```